kengonakajima/CCDK/docs/Setup.en.md

 Community 2013 can be downloaded directly from Microsoft's website: [https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx](https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx)

+<B>Note: Make sure DirectX SDK June 2010 is installed</B>

+Currently, you must also install DirectX SDK June 2010 edition.
+Sometimes you need to uninstall other 2010-dated versions of the Visual C++ Redistributable in order to successfully install this version of the SDK.
+You can find this version of the SDK [here](https://www.microsoft.com/en-us/download/details.aspx?id=6812).

+On some Windows 8 machines, .NET Framework 3.5 is not automatically enabled.
+Open the Start menu, then find the "Turn Windows features on or off" Settings menu to trigger the download.
+Or download it directly:

+If your computer belongs to a group network using Windows Server Update Services (WSUS), follow [these](https://support.microsoft.com/en-us/kb/2734782) steps to force an update or ask your sysadmin to enable .NET Framework 3.5 updates for you.

-A Visual Studio compatible version of Redis has been ported from the official project site.
+Finally, a Visual Studio compatible version of Redis has been ported from the official project site.
 Compiling the MSOpenTech version of Redis generates libraries that will be referenced when using Redis in Visual Studio.

 If you have cloned the CCDK repository using 'GitHub for Windows', the Redis source code will be automatically checked out to the directory below.